 Make sure to keep your Cuban visa and return airplane ticket in your hotel safe.
 You don’t want to lose them as they may be very difficult to replace.

 Only drink and brush your teeth with bottled water.

 Credit cards or ATM cards are not usable, so make sure to bring plenty of cash to exchange into Cuban CUCs.
+A CUC is the tourist currency compared to the Cuban Peso, used by locals.
 You can do this at your hotel or at the airport when you arrive.
 If you have Euros from a past trip to Europe, you can bring them and exchange into CUCs without a fee.
 I opted to bring US dollars and not Euros, despite the fact that there is a 10% service charge when you exchange money.
 Your leftover CUCs can be exchanged at the airport on your departure.

 Art collectors may want to bring more cash if you plan on buying art.
 Just be aware that more expensive paintings on canvas will require a permit for you to take them out of the country.
 The artist can provide this for you.